zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 > in question is NS for (owner name of NS).
 The name of the name server is
 > irrelevant.*

-6. For each name server IP and parent zone ("Parent Zone")) in the *Parent Name Server IP* set, do the following steps, including for any name servers added to the set by the steps below.
+6. For each name server IP and parent zone ("Parent Zone") in the *Parent Name Server IP* set, do the following steps, including for any name servers added to the set by the steps below.
-   1. Send a [DNS Query] with query type NS and *Parent Zone* as query name to the name server IP.
+   1. [Send] a [DNS Query] with query type NS and *Parent Zone* as query name to the name server IP.
    2. If the [DNS Response], if any, contains a list of NS records in the answer section with *Parent Zone* as owner name then do:
       1. For each NS record extract the name server name ("Name Server Name") in the RDATA field and do:
-         1. Create [DNS Query] with query type A, *Name Server Name* as query name and do a DNS lookup.
+         1. Create [DNS Query] with query type A, *Name Server Name* as query name and do a [DNS lookup].
          2. If the [DNS Response], if any, contains a list of A records (follow any CNAME chain) in the answer section then remember the IP addresses from the A records for three steps down.
-         3. Create [DNS Query] with query type AAAA, *Name Server Name* as query name and do a DNS lookup.
+         3. Create [DNS Query] with query type AAAA, *Name Server Name* as query name and do a [DNS lookup].
          3. If the [DNS Response], if any, contains a list of AAAA records (follow any CNAME chain) in the answer section then remember the IP addresses from the AAAA records for next step.
          4. If any IP address was captured in the two lookup steps, then for each IP address do if the address is not listed in *Parent Name Server IP*
             set:
-            1. Send *SOA Child Query* to the IP address.
+            1. [Send] *SOA Child Query* to the IP address.
-            2. If the [DNS Response], if any, meets one but not both of the following two criteria then save the IP address and the parent zone name to the *Parent Name Server IP* set.
+            2. If the [DNS Response], if any, meets exact one of the following criteria then save the IP address and the parent zone name to the *Parent Name Server IP* set.
 Criteria:
                * The [DNS response] is a referral to *Child Zone* (owner name of the NS records in authority section is *Child Zone*), or
                * The [DNS response] has the AA flag set.